vivekbhr/cage_pipeline/README.md

-# cage_pipeline
+# CAGE pipeline
-Pipeline for CAGE data analysis using icetea
+Snakemake pipeline for CAGE data analysis using STAR/Subread, deeptools and icetea

+**Authors : Jana Bohem and Vivek Bhardwaj**

+## How to run